Doug Macdonald: Career

 White said, "Through the instructors on exchange at Miramar the AWI's methods made their way into perhaps the most well-known programme in the history of naval aviation: Topgun."
 White described Macdonald as "...Air Warfare Instructor, Dougal Macdonald, a Scot with his own reputation for hard-nosed belligerence in the air".

-Years later, after watching the film Top Gun Macdonald sid, "The flying scenes in Top Gun were very well done.
+Years later, after watching the film Top Gun Macdonald said, "The flying scenes in Top Gun were very well done.
 The Americans really did have call signs like Tom Cruise's, but the British lads had more of a sense of humour – my call sign was Haggis."

-In 1985, after returning from the U.S., MacDonald achieved the rank of commander, and he served at Portland, Cornwall, Weymouth and in the Ministry of Defence offices in London.
+In 1985, after returning from the U.S., Macdonald achieved the rank of commander, and he served at Portland, Cornwall, Weymouth and in the Ministry of Defence offices in London.
 He retired to Bath in 1989.